maswiebe/maswiebe.github.io/assets/mml/test.md

 This paper studies the effect of medical marijuana legalization on crime in the U.S., finding that legalization decreases crime in states that border Mexico.
 The paper uses a triple-diff method, essentially doing a diff-in-diff for the effect of legalization on crime, then adding an interaction for being a border state.

 The paper uses county level data over 1994-2012, with treatment (medical marijuana legalization, MML) occurring at the state level.
-The authors use 'violent crimes' as the outcome variable in their main analysis, defined as the sum of homicides, robberies, and assaults, where each is measured as a rate per 100,000 population.
+The authors use "violent crimes" as the outcome variable in their main analysis, defined as the sum of homicides, robberies, and assaults, where each is measured as a rate per 100,000 population.
 They also perform separate analyses for each of the three crime categories.

 The basic triple-diff regression is: